A Feasibility Test for Linear Interference Alignment in MIMO Channels with Constant Coefficients: Proposed feasibility test

 is a nonempty product of projective vector subspaces and a smooth submanifold of $\mathcal{H}$ of complex dimension equal to

-In particular, this quantity is greater than or equal to $0$. \end{lemma} \begin{proof} See Appendix \ref{Appendix2}. \end{proof} Lemma \ref{lem:particularH} gives us a very easy procedure to generate an arbitrary element $(H,U,V)\in\CV$ that will be detailed later.
-Now, choose any affine representatives of that element.
-If the linear mapping defined in (\ref{eq:4}) is surjective, then the alignment problem is generically feasible by item (4) of Theorem \ref{th:distinct}.
-If that mapping is not surjective, unless we are extremely lucky (which can only happen when our interference MIMO channels $H_{kl}$ are in the zero--measure set of item (3) of Theorem \ref{th:distinct}) the alignment problem is not generically feasible, namely it can be solved just for a zero--measure set of $H_{kl}$.
-The proposed feasibility test has to perform two tasks: \begin{enumerate} \item To choose an arbitrary $H_{kl},U_k,V_l$ such that (\ref{eq:1}) holds.
-As we have already pointed out, this {\it inverse} IA problem is very simple to solve, as we will detail later. \item To check whether the matrix $B$ (in any basis) defining the linear mapping (\ref{eq:4}) satisfies $\det(BB^*)\neq 0$ (which is equivalent to mapping $\theta$ defined in (\ref{eq:4}) being surjective) or not. \end{enumerate}
+In particular, this quantity is greater than or equal to $0$. \end{lemma} \begin{IEEEproof} See Appendix \ref{Appendix2}. \end{IEEEproof} Lemma \ref{lem:particularH} shows that we may fix our $U$ and $V$ to be the ones of our choice and there always exists $H$ forming a valid element $(H,U,V)\in\CV$.
+If, for that choice, the linear mapping defined in (\ref{eq:4}) is surjective, then the alignment problem is generically feasible by item (2.c) of Theorem \ref{th:distinct}.
+If for generic $H$ that mapping is not surjective the alignment problem is not generically feasible, namely it can be solved just for a zero--measure set of $H_{kl}$.
+The proposed feasibility test then has to perform two tasks: \begin{enumerate} \item Find an arbitrary $H_{kl},U_k,V_l$ such that (\ref{eq:1}) holds.
+We will detail later a simple choice for these elements. \item To check whether the matrix $\Psi$ (in any basis) defining the linear mapping (\ref{eq:4}) satisfies $\det(\Psi\Psi^*)\neq 0$ (which is equivalent to mapping $\theta$ defined in (\ref{eq:4}) being surjective) or not. \end{enumerate}

 Now, we detail the two stages of the proposed IA feasibility test.